mohitpai/journey-optimizer.en/help/using/building-journeys/general-events.md

 Note that if you want to configure a timeout on multiple events positioned after a **[!UICONTROL Wait]** activity, you need to configure the timeout on one of these events only.

 The timeout will apply to all the events positioned after the **[!UICONTROL Wait]** activity.
-If no event is received before the specified timeout, the individuals will flow into one single timeout path or will end their journey.
+If no event is received before the specified timeout, the individuals will flow into one single timeout path or will continue that journey through the branch exiting the activity where those timeout settings have been defined.

 ![](assets/event-timeout-group.png)